ribbon background

 Thus, people must seek treatment for substance abuse.
 Intensive outpatient programs are one type of treatment for people struggling with drug abuse.
 What is IOP for substance abuse?
 This article aims to answer this question.

-Long-Term Consequences of Substance Abuse
+Long-Term Consequences Of Substance Abuse

 Long-term drug abuse can cause many health, social, and economic issues.
 Some common consequences of long-term substance abuse are detailed below.